TED TODD FLOORING

 What is Light Coloured Wood Flooring?

-Light wood floors are often described as being natural, because the woods look straight from nature.
-Ted Todd have spent many years developing treatments and finishes that build on this naturally light feel, from gently brushing out the grain to creating finishes that almost feel unfinished, these are advances that all aim to further the natural appeal of wood.
+Light coloured wood floors are often described as being natural, because the woods look straight from nature.
+Ted Todd have spent many years developing treatments and finishes that build on this naturally light feel.
+From gently brushing out the grain to creating finishes that almost feel unfinished, these are advances that all aim to further the natural appeal of wood.

-The largest development over the recent decade has been the growth in the use of underfloor heating which drove the switch from solid wood flooring to engineered floors.
-Solid wood floors are a brilliant multi-generational investment; however most people struggle to live with movement that you encounter over underfloor heating so engineered wood floors have filled this space.
+The largest development over the recent decade has been the growth in the use of underfloor heating.
+This drove the switch from solid wood flooring to engineered floors.
+Solid wood floors are a brilliant multi-generational investment.
+However, most people struggle to live with movement that you encounter over underfloor heating so engineered wood floors have filled this space.

-We pioneered the development of wide plank floors and this all started when we started when we took the knowledge we had in making reclaimed pine floors from old beams and applied this to new natural oak.
+We pioneered the development of wide plank floors.
+This all started when we took the knowledge we had in making reclaimed pine floors from old beams and applied this to new natural oak.

 When the world had only been used to 2 ¼” (55mm) and 3 ¼ ” (83mm) wide floors, our wide planks were a revolution.
 Our wide planks made wood floors a feature in every smart house and not the school gym.